 - Guard your valuables — where there are lots of people there are pickpockets.
 I swear by Stashbandz to store my stuff

 - Be prepared for crowds.
-The 2020 event is expected to have 2 million participants
+The event generally hosts 2 million participants

 If you go, tag #salvadorlove on your photos on Instagram.
 I’d love to see them!